Inside: A Tutorial for a colourful on how to make a yarn wreath made from scraps.

 One American tradition I have discovered since blogging is that you guys have a wreath for every holiday.
 After a bit of Pinterest browsing, I wouldn’t be surprised if I found a wreath for every day of the year.

 In the UK, wreaths tend to be just for Christmas.
 It’s rare to see a door wreath any other time of the year.
-Personally, I’m bucking that trend.
+I’m bucking that trend.
 I believe wreaths aren’t just for Christmas.
 I make both fall and spring wreaths for my front door every year.

-Using Repurposed Materials For A DIY wreath
+Using Repurposed Materials For A Yarn Wreath

 So this is a very affordable DIY yarn wreath to make and is very simple.
 Even the birdhouse is a lot easier to make than it looks.